xavierloos/xavierloos/README.md

 <h3 align="center">
   <br/>
   <br/>
-  I enjoy building, developing and maintaining clean, functional code to ensure products look great whilst being accessible and responsive.
-I'm lucky to love what I do and enjoy learning new technologies in my free-time, too.<br/><br/><br/></h3>
+  Motivated software developer with an eye for detail and eagerness to learn and deploy new technologies.
+Enjoys creating, developing and maintaining clean, functional code to assure products look awesome whilst also being accessible and responsive.<br/><br/><br/></h3>

   <p id="languages"></p>